microsoft/AzureTrailblazerAcademy/month1/labs/lab_WebApps/README.md

 5. CONGRATULATIONS !!
 YOU JUST CREATED A WEB APPLICATION ON AZURE CLOUD

-## Step 6: Now that our default web application that got deployed by Microsoft, lets deploy our actual application!
+## Step 6: Configure CI/CD to deploy our Web App

 1. In the Azure Portal, search for **App Services**